rania-benaissa/Tracking/README.md

 ## Usage

-Execute the file `track.py` (To save the bounding box images, uncomment the corresponding line code)
+Execute the file `track.py` (To save the bounding boxes images, uncomment the corresponding line code)

 ## Demo